asdf-vm/asdf/docs/plugins-create.md

 You also have the option to pass a relative path to `plugin-test`.

-For example, if the test script is ran in the repo directory: `asdf plugin-test nodejs . 'node --version'`.
+For example, if the test script is ran in the repo directory: `asdf plugin test nodejs . 'node --version'`.

 ## GitHub API Rate Limiting